mush1e/mush1e/README.md

 # Hey there!
 I'm Mustafa Siddiqui
-A cs student with a passion for low-level programming languages and an aptitude for solving problems. <br>Actively advancing skills in Rust while concurrently engaged in the development of a mobile application using React Native.
-Good at picking up frameworks and languages quickly<br>
+A cs student with a passion for low-level programming languages and an aptitude for solving problems. <br>Actively advancing skills in Rust while concurrently engaged in the development of a mobile application using React Native.<br>

 <br> Most of my work is private and under construction right now!